Steveorevo/cg-pws-vm/install-debian-linux.md

 * Confirm by leaving root user password empty
 * Enter 'debian' for the full name of the new user
 * Leave the username value of 'debian'
-* Enter 'personal-web-server' for the password
+* Enter 'preview' for the password
-* Re-enter 'personal-web-server' to confirm
+* Re-enter 'preview' to confirm

 The installer will then configure the clock; CodeGarden's corporate office and support is based in California, USA.
 To maintain compatibility with optional SaaS services, be sure to select 'Pacific' for the timezone by continuing with the following: